November 2017 Update

 Next Generation GNOME

-ERD is now in the process of developing the next generation of GNOME.
-This version will provide a number of new features, as well as a library of code that can be used by researchers for batch processing, integration with other models, etc.
+ERD has publicly released a beta version of a suite of oil spill modeling tools, comprising the next generation of GNOME.
+The GNOME suite will provide a number of new features, as well as a library of code that can be used by researchers for batch processing, integration with other models, etc.

 - Enhanced output for interaction with GIS systems